facilityregistry/facilityregistry.github.com/_posts/2011-2-1-facility-resource.md

 `"name": "Kakamega HC"`

-* `uuid` - globally unique [UUID per RFD 4122](http://en.wikipedia.org/wiki/Universally_unique_identifier).
+* `uuid` - globally unique [UUID per RFC 4122](http://en.wikipedia.org/wiki/Universally_unique_identifier).
 The UUID for a facility should remain constant and should never be changed. eg) the URL of the facility changes.

 `"uuid": "50e8400-e29b-41d4-a716-446655440000"`